Local

 The menu at Cinnamon Roll Deli includes, as you would suspect, a host of cinnamon rolls, including flavors such as apple cobbler, black pepper bacon maple glaze, strawberry cheesecake and bourbon caramel, among others.
 It also has a deep roster of breakfast sandwiches and grits bowls.
 At lunchtime the deli has been known for all-beef hot dogs, paninis, sandwiches, soup and more.

-Cinnamon Roll Deli is partnering with the growing Foundry Hospitality Group in its expansion efforts.
+The Lexington Cinnamon Roll Deli is partnering with the growing Foundry Hospitality Group in its expansion efforts.
 The group has continued to diversify its restaurant portfolio in the Midlands.

-For instance, Foundry opened the high-end Ember Steakhouse on Main Street in Lexington last year, purchased the West Columbia location Cafe Strudel brunch spot in Nov.
+For instance, Foundry opened the high-end Ember Steakhouse on Main Street in Lexington last year, purchased the West Columbia location of the Cafe Strudel brunch spot in Nov.
 2025, and will soon open Slip 53 oyster bar on Saluda Avenue in Five Points.
 The group also purchased the long-running Pasta Fresca Italian restaurant in Forest Acres earlier this year.

 An opening date and hiring details for the Lexington Cinnamon Roll Deli will be announced soon.